 The ORs for APC methylation in cancer tissues compared with that in normal controls were 4.67 (95% CI: 2.66-8.22, z=5.35, P < 0.0001), and 2.74 (95%CI:1.99-3.23, z = 8.10, P < 0.0001) in random effect model pooled and fixed effect model, respectively,indicating an increased likelihood of methylation in Lung cancer tissues (Figure 1).

-Subgroup analysis were conducted for different subtypes, which included sample type ( tissue or serum), counterparts category (autogenous and heterogeneous), proportion of stage I, aim of the study (for diagnosis or non-diagnosis), proportion of adenocarcinoma (Ad2Sc), primer categories (set I and II) and other possible interference factors (Table 2).
-Significant difference were found between the OR of younger (ORh=5.03, 95%CI: 2.53-10.0) and older group (ORa=0.91, 95% CI: 0.57-1.41) subgroup (P <0.0001).
-High proportion of adenocarcinoma group had a significantly larger OR than that of low subgroup (P=0.0077), which suggest that APC methylation might had subtype specificity in NSCLC.
-Significant difference was found between primer set I and II (P=0.0137), which supported primers were one of most important heterogeneity souce in the APC methylation test.
-Both tissue and serum groups had showed significant association between APC methylation and NSCLC (OR=11.54, 3.72 respectively) which suggested APC methylation can be taken as a potential biomarker for NSCLC diagnosis or screening as a non-invasive approach in remote patient media.
-Significant difference were found between the OR of heterogeneous (ORh=8.33, 95% CI: 3.77-18.39) and autogenous (ORa=2.25, 95% CI: 1.06-4.77) subgroup (P=0.0187).
-Impurity composition of adjacent normal specimens which might have been slightly contaminated by cancer cells or it had been transfromed to precancerous status might be two of the most important reasons while serum were almost from health individuals.The subgroup of high proportion of stage I had a larger OR than that of low proportion (Table 2), indicating that methylation of APC might occurred or functioned at the early stage of the tumorigenesis, which had been founded in other type of cancers[33].
-Differences in the OR of diagnosis(OR=6.79) or non-diagnosis group(OR=2.59) was very large which was also caused by unbalenced distribution of proportion of early stage samples (P = 0.0218, wilcox test) (Table 2).
+Subgroup analysis were conducted for different subtypes, which included sample type ( tissue or serum), counterparts category (autogenous and heterogeneous), proportion of stage I, aim of the study (for diagnosis or non-diagnosis), ratio of adenocarcinoma to squamous(Ad2Sc), primer categories (set I and II) and other possible interference factors (Table 2).
+Significant difference were found between the OR of younger (5.03, 95%CI: 2.53-10.0) and older group (0.91, 95% CI: 0.57-1.41) subgroup (P <0.0001).
+High proportion of adenocarcinoma group had a significantly bigger OR than that of low subgroup (P=0.0077), which suggested that APC methylation might have subtype specificity in NSCLC.
+Significant difference was found between primer set I and II (P=0.0137), which supported primers were one of the most important heterogeneity sources in the APC methylation test.
+When we see the effects of sample type and control type on the OR of APC methylation, it can be found that both tissue and serum groups had showed significant association between APC methylation and NSCLC (OR=3.72, 11.54, respectively) which suggested APC methylation can be taken as a potential biomarker for NSCLC diagnosis using either tissue or serum samples.
+In addition, significant difference were found between the ORs of heterogeneous (ORh=8.33, 95% CI: 3.77-18.39) and autogenous (ORa=2.25, 95% CI: 1.06-4.77) subgroups (P=0.0187).
+One possible reason might be the impure composition of the adjacent normal specimens which might have been slightly contaminated by cancer cells or it have been transformed to precancerous status, while normal serum samples came from healthy individuals in general.
+The subgroup of high Ad2Sc group had a larger OR than that of low Ad2Sc (Table 2), indicating that methylation of APC might occurred or functioned at the early stage of the tumorigenesis, which had been founded in endometrial cancer [33].
+Differences in the OR of diagnosis (OR=6.79) or non-diagnosis group(OR=2.59) was very large, which might be caused by unbalanced distribution of proportion of early stage samples (P = 0.0218, wilcox test) (Table 2).
 No significant difference was found between the subgroups of MSP and qMSP (P=0.77), which suggested both of the methods were equivalent in methylation detection (Table 2) and the result was consistent with Wu’s conclusion [34].

 Further analyses were performed using meta-regression method with Knapp-Hartung modification to determine the sources of heterogeneity, which significantly existed among all studies (I2= 79.2%, Q = 52.78, P < 0.0001) (Figure 1).
 It showed that the trend in ORs was inversely correlated with age, suggesting that the age accounted for some of the heterogeneity (beta = -0.3, P = 2.0×10-5).
-It was consistent with the subgroup analysis in which the OR of older group (OR = 2.24) was smaller than younger group(OR=4.65).
+It was consistent with the subgroup analysis in which the OR of older group (OR = 2.24) was smaller than younger group (OR=4.65).
 However, other factors such as sample type, proportion of males, proportion of stage I and detection methods could not explain the heterogeneity (Table 3).